-Wild Rice Mushroom Casserole is a hearty side dish that will compliment any meal.
+Wild Rice Mushroom Casserole is a hearty side dish that will complement any meal.
 This earthy mushroom dish is filling and tasty!

 This is a yummy recipe that my husband would often make before we were married.
 It was in the local newspaper one day.
 A lady named Sophia Wilkins from Grove City submitted the recipe.
 We have adapted it for our family!
 It is a great dish!